TrojanPinata/zipf/README.md

-# zipf
+# Zipf's Law Demonstration
-A brief look at Zipf's law and some code to breakdown any text into word count and rank
+I made this because Zipf's Law is pretty cool.

+Outputs to csv file, filename hardcoded in script.
+Add <!--> to end of text file to run

+Use UTF-8.